1 9 5 5 – 1 9 5 7 (UK)

 A programme where a panel discusses people’s most personal problems – with the person concerned on the screen – seemed designed to appeal to morbid curiosity and exploit worry and suffering to gain sentimental and emotional results in the viewing audience, but the BBC insisted the programme was designed to instruct and spread knowledge among the viewers.

-Edgar Lustgarten and Edana Romney (pictured at right) – who devised the series and appeared in it – were respectively a journalist trained in law and a well-known actress.
+Edgar Lustgarten and Edana Romney (pictured) – who devised the series and appeared in it – were respectively a journalist and crime specialist trained in law and a well-known South African actress.

 Undoubtedly there were many in the millions who viewed Is This Your Problem? who sought guidance for themselves in the anonymity of their own homes.

-Beginning in September 1955, the programme aired fortnightly on Wednesdays at 9:15 pm initially and was later moved to 10:15 pm.
+Is This Your Problem? aired fortnightly on Wednesdays at 9:15 pm initially and was later moved to 10:15 pm.
+The final edition was broadcast on 28 March 1957.